M66B/FairEmail/FAQ.md

 Android *Settings, Data usage, Three-dots overflow menu, Data usage control*

 The error *...
-Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.
+Connection refused ...* (ECONNREFUSED) means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

 The error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection,